schmee/daguerreo/README.md

 (def job (daguerreo.core/run tasks {:timeout 10000})) ;; the maximum runtime of the whole job
 ```

-When a task times out, it will be re-scheduled and eligible to be run again, subject to the `:max-retries` paramter.
+When a task times out, it will be re-scheduled and eligible to be run again, subject to the `:max-retries` parameter.

 It is also possible to manually cancel a job with `daguerreo.core/cancel`.

 ### Making tasks handle early termination

-Since it is not possbile in general to forcibly preempt a running thread on the JVM, cancelltion in Daguerreo is *cooperative*, similar to other task schedulers such as [Kotlin coroutines](https://kotlinlang.org/docs/reference/coroutines/cancellation-and-timeouts.html) or [Python's Trio](https://trio.readthedocs.io/en/latest/reference-core.html#cancellation-and-timeouts).
+Since it is not possible in general to forcibly preempt a running thread on the JVM, cancellation in Daguerreo is *cooperative*, similar to other task schedulers such as [Kotlin coroutines](https://kotlinlang.org/docs/reference/coroutines/cancellation-and-timeouts.html) or [Python's Trio](https://trio.readthedocs.io/en/latest/reference-core.html#cancellation-and-timeouts).
 In most cases this doesn't require you to do anything, but in some cases you will need to give Daguerreo some help.

 - **Blocking IO**: since Daguerreo cannot preempt a blocked thread, make sure you set the appropriate timeouts when you are doing blocking IO (such as network requests).